 Little Chef, who had already eaten breakfast, had a house baked orange and cinnamon morning bun from the well stocked cabinet of sweet treats.

-We really enjoyed our brunch, but I had this niggling feeling that there was so much more to Island Market than a couple of egg dishes.
+We really enjoyed our brunch, but I had this niggling feeling that there was so much more to this spot than a couple of egg dishes.
 I was itching to go back and delve a little deeper.
 Luckily I didn’t have to wait long.
 I lunched there just a few days later with my friend Reeva, who’s behind ex-pat blog Proudly South African in Perth.

 WIth all this pink around us, it would have been remiss of me NOT to choose a pink drink (Any excuse for a rosé!).
 I enjoyed a summery drop of Jim Barry Annabelle’s ‘17 Grenache/Cinsault from Clare Valley, SA.
 The extensive cocktail list also caught my eye, another reason to stop by again.

-Food is best shared at Island Market.
+Here, food is best shared.
 First up we had Pita ($5) with hummus ($5) – one of only a handful of my gluten slip ups in the last 8 months.
 I treated myself to a little pitta and it was totally worth it.
 Also to choose from for dipping the fresh flat bread in is taramasalata, baba ghanoush, Israeli smashed avocado, feta labneh, dukkah & olive oil and Greek dried olives & pickles.

 The buttery soft fried calamari ($19.50) was dusted in am Arabic spice, and served with preserved lemon aioli.
 Lovely dish!